 Hosting: You can choose from a variety of website building platforms for your website.
 If you're an e-commerce business that sells a large volume of products, we always recommend Shopify.
 Shopify's system is extremely robust and provides you with incredibly helpful analytics for your site.
 Our favorite for service providers is Showit.
 Showit allows for a custom website with your own colors, fonts, etc., and they don't require hard coding knowledge to build or update.
 You'll need to buy your domain and pay for hosting it each year, as well as pay for a monthly plan with either platform.

 Photography: Whatever kind of business you have, you need great photos on your website and we believe it's absolutely worth investing in.
 You can hire a professional photographer to take photos of you and your work or you can take photos yourself (we invested in a good DSLR camera and took some online photography classes on Skillshare).
 Another option is to use stock images, until you are able to invest in a photographer.
 Make sure to only use images on your website that you own or have permission to use (don't use anything from Google!).
 Unsplash has royalty free stock images and we also love Haute Stock, Social Squares, and Moyo Studio.

 Design: Investing in a great graphic designer will help take all of the headache out of trying to DIY your website.
 We offer website design coupled with branding, to make sure that every visual piece of your brand is cohesive.
-The investment starts at $8,000 for your website, brand strategy, and a comprehensive brand identity.
 Learn more about all of our services here.
 You can also purchase a template from a designer that you can customize, if you're looking for a more budget-friendly option.

 Additional Assets: A few other costs that might come up are purchasing a webfont license for your font (most are less than $20) and purchasing icons or illustrations that go with your brand (we customize these for our clients or you can find options at Creative Market).